-Every Friday, Burstow are fortunate to have the support of a YMCA counsellor, Jane.
+Every Thursday, Burstow are fortunate to have the support of a YMCA counsellor, Amanda.
 She is a creative arts therapist and trained counsellor.
 She helps children to think and talk about difficult things and big feelings and to use the arts to express them in a way that makes them a little bit easier to cope with.
 This is a bit trickier in these uncertain times and she always follows the school risk assessment to ensure the health and safety of all the children she sees.
 During these sessions, they also have fun just being together which is really important for emotional wellbeing and mental health.
 Ultimately, it is a safe and confidential space for children to just ‘be’.

 The whole school have adopted the JIGSAW scheme of work to cover the personal, social, health and economic (PSHE) curriculum.
 Jigsaw, the mindful approach to PSHE, is just that: an original and comprehensive scheme of learning which integrates personal, social, health and economic education with emphasis on emotional literacy, mental health and spirtual, moral and cultural development (SMSC), especially spiritual development.
 Jigsaw aims to help children know and value who they really are and how they relate to other people in this ever-changing world.
 Classes have weekly JIGSAW lessons and each half term a new piece of the puzzle is launched in assembly.

 We believe strongly in a Mindfulness based approach and so we follow the MindUp framework.
 Our staff have been trained by the Surrey Educational Psychology Service in order to increase their responsiveness to pupil’s needs.
 Mindfulness is about paying attention in a particular way – on purpose, in the present moment and without judgement (John Kabat-Zinn, 1994).
 It is not unusual to walk around our school and hear the sound of chimes and see teachers practising visualisation and breathing techniques with their classes.